Sajalol/Django_restaurant_proj1/README.md

 ## Landing Page

-The landing page for the restaurant will show you some welcoming text, opening hours and easy navigation to the menu with special dishes and the reservation page.
+- The landing page for the restaurant will show you some welcoming text, opening hours and easy navigation to the menu with special dishes and the reservation page.
+- When you have done an edit to your reservation, you will be redirected to the landing page with a success message
+- When you have deleted one of reservations, you will be redirected to the landing page with a success message

 ![Welcome_text](https://res.cloudinary.com/saja/image/upload/v1662208140/static/img/welcome_ruybsa.png)